aadittambe/ai2html/README.md

 </html>
 ```

-Tip: If you re-export your graphic, you will have to paste your resizer script again, because it will dissappear.
+💡 Tip: If you re-export your graphic, you will have to paste your resizer script again, because it will dissappear.

 Let's see what this looks like in a browser.
 Yay!
 We created a graphic that's resizing according to browser width AND the font-family is fixed!

-## Epilogue: Hello, third artboard!
+## 🪖 Epilogue: Hello, deployment!
-As more people are using tablets to consume the news, it's becoming critical to create graphics that size for iPads and other tablets.
-Create a third artboard with a graphic, that's specifically intended for tablets.
+You can publish this graphic on GitHub pages or deploy it on a cloud application platform such as Heroku.
+Use an IFrame embed code to embed the graphic in your story — and you're good to go!